digital-literary-maps/digital-literary-maps.github.io/userguide.md

 ![Spot-detail-history-en](../assets/img/spot_detail/spot_detail_history_en.png)

-The third tab, "Poetry", shows all poems from a selection of poetry collections (see [Resources](#resources-en)) that make reference to the particular spot:
+The third tab, "Poetry", shows all poems from a selection of poetry collections that make reference to the particular spot:

 ![Spot-detail-poems-en](../assets/img/spot_detail/spot_detail_poems_en.png)